-Last summer my mother had a milestone birthday.
-COVID-19 safety restrictions put the kibosh on a big party.
-At this point in her life, my mom isn’t interested in acquiring a lot of new things.
+A few years ago my mother had a milestone birthday.
+At the time, COVID-19 safety restrictions put the kibosh on a big party.
+Also, at this point in her life, my mom isn’t interested in acquiring a lot of new things.
 If anything, she’s working to get rid of some.

 So we decided to celebrate with an experience that included mom, my brother and me and our spouses, and my two kids.
 My mother loves museums.
 But many were closed due to the pandemic.
 Music or a play?
 Everybody has different tastes.

 It can be tough to find something kids love that everyone else does, too.
 But one thing everybody in our family shares is an enthusiasm for animals.

 We designed our own animal intensive weekend which included a private appointment with a farmer to “meet and greet goats.”
 We stayed overnight at another farm with a variety of other animals including horses, chickens, ducks, cats, a donkey, and a magical white peacock.
 Altogether, it was a fun and sometimes funny experience that we all remember.

 Why is giving experiences as gifts becoming popular?

 My mom isn’t the only one who feels like she has enough stuff.
 Most of us don’t need more.
 And physical belongings may not make us any happier anyway.
 Spending money on services makes people happier than spending money on possessions, according to a study in the Proceedings of the National Academy of Sciences, which focused especially on the benefits of services that save time or free people from chores.